 In 2006, grass-root efforts to conduct ecosystem restoration (ER) work in the Vanderhoof Resource District began.
 In 2013, the Society for Ecosystem Restoration in North-Central BC (SERNbc) was established to expand ER programming to the Omineca Forest Region.
 SERNbc was registered as a non-profit society under the Society Act.
 In 2014, SERNbc finalized a Strategic Plan to guide its growth in the Omineca Forest Region.
 In 2016, SERNbc was asked to offer ER services to the Skeena, Omineca, and Northeast Forest Regions throughout northern BC.

-A strategic plan was completed in 2016 to guide SERNbc’s growth and to develop a strategic and rigourous approach to identifying and prioritizing ecosystem restoration projects.
+A strategic plan was completed in 2016 to guide SERNbc’s growth and to develop a strategic and rigorous approach to identifying and prioritizing ecosystem restoration projects.
 These expansion activities are guided by the strategic planning process which was completed in July, 2013.

 "Healthy and resilient ecosystems in Northern BC."